CathalDolan/safeface/README.md

 - "git status": Check that staus of additions and commits
 - "git log --online":
 - "git branch -a": Show all active branches

+# Interesting Bugs

+## Bootstrap 5 incompatibility
+Needed to change to 4.6.0 because some of the XYZ wouldn't work with latest changes

+## allauth base.html
+Where base.html must be mannually added to the allauth folder, the code needs to be transferred from allauth/accounts/base.html.
+Additionmal code then must be added to the latter.
+See 2.4 above.